Software Engineering: A Modern Approach

 BufferedInputStream

-we discussed in Section 6.13, the buffering mechanism will be activated
+discussed in Section 6.13, the buffering mechanism will be activated by

-by default in this new class.
-However, how would you implement the
+default in this new class.
+However, how would you implement an option to

-11. Consider the Visitor example we used in Section 6.11.
-Specifically, examine the following code, shown at the end of the section.
+11. Consider the Visitor example from Section 6.11.
+Specifically, examine the following code shown at the end of the section.

 PrintVisitor visitor = new PrintVisitor();